tfinnerty02/pset-5/README.md

 ```
 7. Open up the `ProblemSet5.java` file in the text editor of your choice.

-That's a lot of comments.
-Read each one carefully, as they are designed to point you in the right direction for each exercise.
+All of the method signatures are written for you, as is the `main` method.
+Please read each comment carefully, as they are designed to point you in the right direction for the associated exercise.

 ## Exercises